 Zaragoza.
-Visit the mediaeval/Renaissance cathedral with Mudéjar work and La Lonja, the fine Gothic/Renaissance exchange.
+Visit the medieval/Renaissance cathedral with Mudéjar work and La Lonja, the fine Gothic/Renaissance exchange.
 The Basilica of El Pilar is the 18th-century site of modern pilgrimage built around the pillar on which the Virgin Mary appeared to St James.
 Ceiling paintings include works by Goya.
 See also the Fine Arts Museum in the newer part of town.
-Overnight Zaragoza.

 Sos del Rey Católico, Leyre.
-In remote hill country, Sos del Rey Católico is one of the chief sites of the mediaeval kingdom: Ferdinand of Aragón was born here in 1452 and the town retains much of its mediaeval atmosphere.
+In remote hill country, Sos del Rey Católico is one of the chief sites of the medieval kingdom: Ferdinand of Aragón was born here in 1452 and the town retains much of its medieval atmosphere.
 The monastery of San Salvador de Leyre maintains Gregorian offices in a fascinating church with a good crypt and western portal.
-Overnight Sos.

 Pamplona.
 Drive north out of Aragón to Bilbao (143 miles), stopping at Pamplona en route.
 Take the early evening flight arriving at London Gatwick at c.
 7.15pm (Vueling).